Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 __1.__ __Install a relational database (RDB)__

-MySQL was installed in this project.
-It is a popular relational database management system used within PHP environments.
+MySQL was installed in this project, serving as a widely utilized relational database management system frequently employed in PHP environments.

 ```
 sudo apt install mysql-server
 ```
 ![Install MySQL-1](./images/install-mysql-1.png)
 ![Install MySQL-2](./images/install-mysql-2.png)

-When prompted, install was confirmed by typing y and then Enter.
+When prompted, type the letter "y" on your keyboard.
+Press the "Enter" key to confirm the installation.

 __2.__ __Enable and verify that mysql is running with the commands below__
 ```